sadeeqilu/JsonToXML/doc/install.md

 <code>sudo chmod -R 755 /JsonToXML
 </code>

-Next, create a sample index.php page using nano or your favorite editor:

-<code>nano /JsonToXML/index.php </code>

-## Create virtual host file and update it

 In order for Apache to serve this content, it’s necessary to create a virtual host file with the correct directives.
 Instead of modifying the default configuration file located at /etc/apache2/sites-available/000-default.conf directly, let’s make a new one at /etc/apache2/sites-available/biggyjsontoxml.conf: